lmguzman/metacommunity_dispersal/README.md

 This repository contains code associated with the simulations for “Genomic variation among populations provides insight into the causes of metacommunity survival.”

 Guzman LM, Srivastava DS.
 2020 Genomic variation among populations provides insight into the causes of metacommunity survival.
-Ecology (Accepted).
+Ecology.
+101 (12), e03182 (DOI)[https://esajournals.onlinelibrary.wiley.com/doi/abs/10.1002/ecy.3182]

 # In a nutshell